difio/difio-openshift-python/README.txt

-This is a client side agent for monupco.com.
+monupco.com registration agent for OpenShift Express / Python applications.

 It compiles a list of locally installed Python packages and sends it to monupco.com.